kdshah6593/the-stormlight-api-backend/Notes.md

 ## Add Code of Conduct File

 ## Look to hosting on Firebase - front end is set up and prepped with firebase

+- To start development for backend, make sure postgres is running (sudo service postgresql start)
+- Then run `rails s`
+- Run `db:create` if no database
+- Run `db:migrate` to get schema
+- Run `db:seed` to prepopulate some working data